Funmi Iyanda: My Country: Nigeria

-In 2010 Funmi Iyanda completed production on My Country: Nigeria, a three-part documentary celebrating the 50th anniversary of the country’s independence, which was aired on the BBC World Service.
-Lagos Stories, one of the episodes of the documentary was subsequently nominated in the category for “Best News Documentary” at the 2011 Monte Carlo Television Festival in Monaco.
+In 2010, Iyanda completed production on My Country: Nigeria, a three-part documentary celebrating the 50th anniversary of the country’s independence, which was aired on the BBC World Service.
+One of the episodes of the documentary "Lagos Stories" was subsequently nominated in the category for “Best News Documentary” at the 2011 Monte Carlo Television Festival in Monaco.

 Chopcassava

-In 2012, Funmi Iyanda and her creative partner Chris Dada released Chopcassava.com, a web series documenting the January 2012 fuel subsidy protests that took place in Lagos, Nigeria.
+In 2012, Iyanda and her creative partner Chris Dada released Chopcassava, a web series documenting the January 2012 fuel subsidy protests that took place in Lagos, Nigeria.
 It could not be aired on Nigerian TV, the web series presents an insider view of the Lagos protests, in which people of all classes took to the streets demanding a reversal of the 117% hike in petrol prices.
 It was nominated in the non-fiction web series category at the 2012 BANFF World Media Festival, in Alberta, Canada.

 Personal life

-Funmi Iyanda is a member of the African Leadership Institute, Tutu Fellow, and a participant of the ASPEN Institute's Forum for Communications and Society.
+Iyanda is a member of the African Leadership Institute, Tutu Fellow, and a participant of the ASPEN Institute's Forum for Communications and Society.

-In 2012 she was honoured by the Lagos State Governor, Babatunde Raji Fashola, for her commitment to gender advocacy as she returned from a five-day UN advocacy trek up Mount Kilimanjaro.
-The climb was organised by the UN to raise global awareness on its campaign to End Violence against Women and Girls and brought together climbers from more than 32 African countries in a historic advocacy journey up Mount Kilimanjaro.
+In 2012, Iyanda was honoured by the Lagos State Governor, Babatunde Raji Fashola, for her commitment to gender advocacy as she returned from a five-day UN advocacy trek up Mount Kilimanjaro.
+The climb was organised by the UN to raise global awareness on its campaign to end violence against women and girls and brought together climbers from more than 32 African countries in a historic advocacy journey up Mount Kilimanjaro.

-Funmi Iyanda served on the Board of Farafina Trust and Positive Impact Youth Network.
+Iyanda served on the Board of Farafina Trust and Positive Impact Youth Network.
 She participated at the Occupy Nigeria series of protests in January 2012.
 The protests were to resist the implementation of the government's fuel subsidy removal policy.

-Funmi Iyanda was honored by the former governor of Lagos State, Babatunde Fashola, for partnering with the United Nations(UN) together with other African women by climbing up the mount Kilimanjaro as a way of creating awareness for the campaign to end violence against women and the girl child in Africa.

 Recognition

-She was recognized as one of the BBC's 100 women of 2014.
+Iyanda was recognised as one of the BBC's 100 women of 2014.